Early in the assessment phase, you will be given some written materials to complete that will help us better understand your relationship.

 In the next session, I will meet with you individually to learn each of your personal histories and to give each of you an opportunity to share thoughts, feelings, and perceptions.
-In the final session of assessment, I will share with you my recommendations for treatment and work to define mutually agreed upon goals for your therapy.
+In the final session of the assessment, I will share with you your extensive Relationship Report from the Love Lab findings and my evaluation.
+We will discuss my recommendations for treatment and work to define mutually agreed upon goals for your therapy.

 Most of the work will involve sessions where you will be seen together as a couple.
 However, there may be times when individual sessions are recommended.
 I may also give you exercises to practice between sessions.